Lynwood Human-Induced Regeneration Project

 Project Information:

-Human-Induced Regeneration projects involve establishing permanent native forests through assisted regeneration from in-situ seed sources (such as rootstock and lignotubers) on land where regrowth was previously suppressed for at least 10 years.
-Standard requirements dictate that the land must reach native forest cover by ceasing suppressive activities.
-To achieve this, the project manages the timing and extent of livestock grazing, erects fencing upgrades, and humanely manages feral animals.
+Human-Induced Regeneration (HIR) projects involve establishing permanent native forests through assisted regeneration from in-situ seed sources, such as rootstock and lignotubers.
+This methodology is applied to land that was previously cleared of vegetation and where regrowth was suppressed for at least 10 years prior to the project's commencement.
+To achieve this regeneration, standard project activities include managing the timing and extent of livestock grazing, as well as the humane management of feral animals.